unknowtherwise67/Unified-Android-Tweaker/README.md

 5. Have fun. :)

 ## CAUTIONS:
-- Don't install with any tweaks or mods relative root modules as it can cause conflicts.
+- Don't install with any tweaks or mods relative root modules as it can cause the conflicts or even worse.

 ## TROUBLESHOOTS - IF PROBLEMS OCCURED:
-- Uninstall the Root Module within the given time before it boot service (120 seconds).
 ### Hardware Buttons Methods:
-- Turn off the device, keep holding power button until it bootup twice and all Root Module will be automatically removed by Root (Magisk, KernelSU, etc).
+- Turn off the device, keep holding power button until it bootup - show the device's logo twice and all Root Module will be automatically removed/disabled by Root (Magisk, KernelSU, etc).
 ### By ADB and Fastboot Commands:
 1. Get the stock "boot.img" from Android Firmware of your device are currently using it.
 2. Reboot to Fastboot/Bootloader Mode and do "fastboot flash boot <the boot.img> to "Boot" partition, or use Recovery Mode that allow to install it.